t1r1/scorer/README.md

 ### Side notes:

 1. I have fixed a typo in JSON for the "repected_by_managers" fields, so both in my code and in the file it is "respected_by_managers".
+2. Without time constraints, I would write precise unit tests for the getNationalWage function, checking the output with various inputs.
+And also test this function output the along with the hourlyRates calculator.